IdyllicPeripherals/idyllicperipherals.github.io/_projects/2025-04-04-Tai-Hao Keycaps_2026.md

 	Image 3 - Comparing Tai-Hao keycaps to SP Keycaps
 </div>

 I’ve noticed beige keysets sell out quickly and there is always demand so it’s very rare to have an instock beige ABS keycap set.
-I want to try stocking bringing more thin ABS to the market.
+I want to try stocking and bringing more thin ABS to the market.

 **Additional details about Tai-Hao keycaps:**
  - Affordable and fast lead times – 2 months lead time and a price similar to their current range of keycap on the mainstream market.